sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 You _don't_ plan the development of the product from start to finish in every detail.
 You _don't_ nail down and define the hundreds of steps it will take to go from zero to fully-built, shipped, and launched product.
-Instead, working in iterations, you define roughly where you want to go and then take a single small step.
-Then you look around, get your bearings, correct course if necessary, take another step.
+Instead, working in iterations, you define roughly where you want to go and take a single small step.
+Then you look around, get your bearings, correct course if necessary, and take another step.
 Build something, ship it, learn, build again.

 But there's one huge problem with this approach: if you're constantly taking small steps and adjusting the direction slightly, you _feel_ productive even